apostrophecms/docs/docs/pieces.md

 ### Handlers

-In A2, pieces initially had empty methods like `beforeInsert` and `afterUpdate` that were invoked as part of those operations.
+In A2, pieces had empty methods, such as `beforeInsert` and `afterUpdate`, that were invoked as part of respective operations for devs to use as hooks.
 This was useful, but could be bug-prone when piece types extended each other.

 Later in the A2 era, "promise events" were added to Apostrophe.
 These provided a way to listen for any insert or update operation on any type of document.
 But, each promise event handler had to specifically check `doc.type` to make sure it was relevant.